 Build by runners for runners, the passionate team at RaceRunner describes their Android and IOS running app as “a whole new app that enables running enthusiastically around the world to race each other on real-time.
 The new app goes on to make your daily running experience more fun and exciting by adding super features like Buddy Run and Free Run”.

 With Hundreds of Running Apps available, Why Create another?

 When asked why the RaceRunner team wanted to jump into a market of dozens of running apps, they replied with a question of their own.
 What do most running Apps do?
 They just track your run, log the data and provide pretty graphs and tables.
-Some Apps provide data analytics by giving you some insight about your performance.
+Some Apps provide data analytics by giving you some insight into your performance.
 RaceRunning can make your daily running can be more exciting if you add in some competition.
 Sometimes it’s fun to run with a friend or race a group of people.
 These two things can motivate more people run more frequently.

-The App is voice guided, you will hear your position in the race, how far you behind to next person and your time to finish.
+The App is voice-guided, you will hear your position in the race, how far you behind to next person and your time to finish.
 Your friends can watch the live race from their phone and send you cheer messages.

 My First Impressions

 I have not logged a lot of kilometres with the app however after a few runs (5 runs, total of 20 km) I have a good sense of what is in store for this newest player in the running app world.
 I became aware of the app earlier this spring through a social media post and quickly jumped into the queue for the Race Runner Public Beta Registration.
 Racer number 0535 my registration email proclaimed.